Switch your computer to HiFi mode

 One could argue on the measurable and audible impact of electromagnetic activity of and around the computer.
 Well, Audirvana simply reduces what causes them as much as can be and lets you make the difference!

-Audirvana’s SysOptimizer prevents jitter-induced glitches and possible signal interference by stabilizing the computer’s power supply and minimizing processor activity minus 0.5 percent CPU load.
-To do so, Audirvana operates with an extended buffer memory and performs digital processing and decoding of audio formats before playback.
+Audirvana prevents jitter-induced glitches and possible signal interference by stabilizing the computer’s power supply and minimizing processor activity down to 0.5 percent CPU load.
+To do so, Audirvana takes priority over processor usage, and allows you to manage authorized or unauthorized tasks on your computer during playback (using SysOptimizer in MacOS and the Fidelizer tool under Windows).
+Audirvana also operates with an extended buffer memory and performs digital processing and decoding of audio formats before playback.

 Two phenomena can cause these errors: voltage jumps from the computer’s power supply and electromagnetic interference.
 Indeed, your computer, like any electrical device—and the devices connected to it via USB—undergoes voltage jumps due to internal activity peaks.
 The printed circuits can act as antennas or transmitters if an alternating electrical current flows through them, and are even more sensitive downstream of the DAC when the signal has returned to analog.
 Thus they can be affected externally by radiation and internally by the processor’s high-frequency switching radiation.